david-toth/aoc2021/README.md

-# aoc2021
- Advent of Code 2021
+# Advent of Code 2021
- Using Python.
-Trying to not use external libraries and minimally use built-in libraries.
- Focusing on functionality not efficiency.
+Solutions with input files.
+Python 3.8+